 - Primarily they eat meat and fats of seals.

-- They are opportunistic predators and when their staple diet become scarce they may go for other small animals, plants and even human garbage too.
+- They are opportunistic predators and when their staple diet becomes scarce they may go for other small animals, plants, and even human garbage too.

 1. What do Polar Bears Like to Eat

 The staple diet of these bears is mostly seal